Hearing health and hearing aids

 Hearing tests and screenings

 The most common hearing test is pure-tone audiometry.
 These tests are usually taken in a quiet, sound-treated room or booth.
 You’ll likely wear headphones and listen to sounds that are played at different volumes and pitches to see which ones you can hear.
 Your results are likely shown on an audiogram (a graph that maps the degree of hearing loss).
 From there, ask your hearing specialist to chat with you about the best treatment or hearing technology solutions.7

 Can I prevent hearing loss?

 The short answer?
 Yes.
 To some degree.
-Remember those little hairs inside your ear that help collect sounds and send them to your brain?
-They naturally break down a little bit with age.
+The little hairs inside your ears may naturally break down a little bit with age.
 But there are a few ways to help avoid other possible causes of hearing loss.8

 - Avoid or limit lots of noise: If you’re out somewhere and you may have to shout just to have a conversation, that’s a sign that the noise level may be too loud and may damage your hearing.
 If you have to be around loud noise, try to limit the amount of time you’re exposed.

 - Protect your ears: If you know you’ve got a concert coming up, a neighbor is consistently using loud power tools or it’s time to mow your lawn, invest in quality ear protection.

 - Create a quiet environment: Be mindful about buying low-noise household appliances.
 And if you’re out somewhere with background noise (like a movie theater or restaurant) don’t be afraid to ask a staff member to turn the volume down.

 - Don’t smoke (or consider quitting): Tobacco may increase your chances of hearing loss.